top of page

 • Financial Strain: The costs associated with therapy, specialized education, and healthcare can place a heavy burden on families, particularly those in low-income settings.

-CHIP International assists children with autism in Africa through three key initiatives:
+CHIP International supports children with autism in Africa through three impactful initiatives:

-1. **Awareness and Advocacy**: We work with communities, leaders, and governments to raise awareness, reduce stigma, and promote understanding of autism as a neurological condition.
+1. **Awareness and Advocacy**: Collaborating with communities, leaders, and governments to raise awareness, reduce stigma, and foster understanding of autism as a neurological condition.

-2. **Training and Capacity Building**: We provide practical training for parents, caregivers, and educators on early intervention techniques that can be used at home and in schools.
+2. **Training and Capacity Building**: Offering practical training for parents, caregivers, and educators on early intervention techniques for home and school settings.

-3. **Community-Based Support**: We help create support networks and family groups, empowering parents to share knowledge, reduce isolation, and advocate for better resources.
+3. **Community-Based Support**: Building support networks and family groups to empower parents, reduce isolation, and advocate for improved resources.

 bottom of page